gcperformance/service-data/README.md

 #### `tests/`: Script tests

+- `README.md`: placeholder readme documentation for tests
 - `conftest.py`: configuration file for pytest
 - `test_merge.py`: testing script for merge.py
+- `test_outputs.py`: testing script for output files
+- `generate_reference.py`: script for generating field names and types for all output files, see ref/ directory

+##### `tests/ref`: Reference files for use with test scripts

+- `reference_fields.csv`: Table of all tables, fields, and datatypes for use with test script

 #### `notebooks/`: Jupyter notebooks for testing and experiments